Tom McClintock: Tenure

-During the 112th Congress McClintock was one of 40 members of the Republican Study Committee who frequently voted against Republican Party leadership and vocally expressed displeasure with House bills.
+During the 112th Congress, McClintock was one of 40 members of the Republican Study Committee who frequently voted against Republican Party leadership and vocally expressed displeasure with House bills.
 In 2011, he voted against the National Defense Authorization Act for Fiscal Year 2012 due to a provision that would allow the government and the military to indefinitely detain American citizens and others without trial.
 McClintock's chief of staff, Igor Birman, was a candidate for Congress in California's 7th congressional district in 2014.

 In 2009, McClintock signed a pledge sponsored by Americans for Prosperity promising to vote against any global warming legislation that would raise taxes.

 McClintock voted in favor of the Tax Cuts and Jobs Act of 2017.
 He voted against the first version of the bill, displeased with the removal of deductions related to medical expenses, student loan interest, and casualty loss.
 Those three items were addressed in the final version of the bill.
 McClintock said the bill would "restore American workers to an internationally competitive position."
 He expressed concern about the bill's impact on the budget deficit and anticipated that it would be addressed "by spending reforms this coming year."

 In 2017, McClintock called for special prosecutor Robert Mueller to investigate President Donald Trump.
 McClintock felt that Trump's firing of James Comey justified a special prosecutor.

 After Trump pulled 1,000 U.S. troops from Kurdish-held territory on the Syrian border south of Turkey in 2019, a bipartisan resolution passed the House, 354–60, that condemned him for abandoning those U.S. allies that would allow the Islamic State of Iraq and the Levant (ISIL) to reestablish and regroup its forces, and allow the Turks to attack the Kurds.
 McClintock was one of the two members of California's congressional delegation to vote against it.

 In 2020, McClintock was the sole House Republican to cosponsor the Ending Qualified Immunity Act, which was proposed in response to the murder of George Floyd and resultant widespread protests.
 The act was introduced by Justin Amash and Ayanna Pressley and cosponsored by 62 House Democrats in addition to McClintock.
 Because Amash was a registered Libertarian as of the act's introduction in June 2020, McClintock's support technically made the act the first tripartisan piece of federal legislation in modern U.S. history.

+In the 118th Congress, McClintock voted against multiple motions to discipline certain Democrats in office, such as the first censure of Adam Schiff, the censure of Rashida Tlaib, and the impeachment of Alejandro Mayorkas.
+In each, he lambasted their actions but believed the motions were an erosion of the standards to which such motions should be held.
+Despite making a speech supporting holding Merrick Garland in contempt of Congress for the federal prosecution of Donald Trump, he would vote against holding him in contempt for refusing to release the audio files of the Hur interviews in the Joe Biden classified documents incident.